bytesystems/NumberSequenceGeneratorBundle/README.md

   - H, hours, 24-hour format, 2 digits with leading zero
   - w, week of year, 2 digits with leading zero (*changed to lowercase for consistency*)

+#### *array segments*
+*optional*\
+Defines an array of segment annotations with "value" and "pattern" properties.
+It allows to define a pattern for a segment of a sequence.

 #### *int init*
 *optional, defaults to 0*\
 Defines the inital number for the sequence, the first generated number is initial number + 1.